movd/devopswithkubernetes/README.md

 The deployment is installed in the left pane of the terminal.
 In the right pane [nats-cli](https://www.npmjs.com/package/nats-cli) is listening.
 It prints all messages unfiltered.

 This works because `kubectl -n project port-forward my-nats-0 4222` was executed in the second tab which is not visible.

+### Exercise 4.07

+_While I was working on my solutions, exercises 6 and 7 were one.
+In the final course, they will get split into two consecutive tasks._